Today’s Surname Saturday is finding the birth and baptism of Anna Schumann, my great-grandmother, from Freienwalde, Pomerania, Prussia.

 4. When she died, she was laid out in the front parlor of my grandmother’s Chicago apartment.
 My mother, age 9, is displaced by relatives in town for the funeral and had to sleep on the couch in the same room with the body.
 (File that under Things We Don’t Ask of Our Children Today.)

-A couple of years ago, Ancestry put up the database for U.S. Passport Applications, 1795-1925.
+A couple of years ago, Ancestry put up the U.S. Passport Applications, 1795-1925 database.
 I never thought this would be a useful collection for me because my immigrant ancestors (all Burke’s steerage, never Burke’s peerage) arrived in the mid-1880s before passports were required.

 But then I thought it might be worth a look when I read the court records of Anna’s divorce from my great-grandfather Bruno Kirschstein.
 She vowed to leave him penniless and it looks like she succeeded.
 (I’m Team Bruno on this one.)

-In 1913, she was doing so well she took a trip back to the old country and needed a passport.
+In 1913, my great-grandmother Anna was doing so well she took a trip back to the old country and needed a passport.
 (Needless to say, Bruno never went back home – he died in the poorhouse hospital in Cook County a few years after Anna went home in triumph.)

 About a year later, I had my mtDNA tested and the results came back very strongly for Pomerania.
 I did some reading and began to puzzle over Bad Freienwalde in Brandenburg.
 I couldn’t find any Schumanns that fit in that town.